Boston’s Financial District: An Empty Quarter

-Boston’s Financial District is hollowing out.
-That’s a big problem—but it may also be an opportunity.
+The Financial District is hollowing out, and that’s a big problem—but it may also be an opportunity.

 From a distance, the Financial District looks as if it is the very core of Boston’s commercial might.
 The office towers rising confidently from the edge of the old Shawmut Peninsula are tall, dense, and emblematically urban.
 They are what the convergence of power and money have always looked like in the modern city.